Applying for an MPhil/PhD

 You may also be interested in reading our University’s admissions policies.

 It can take up to 12 weeks for a decision to be made about your application.
-This is what happens:
+The process is as follows:

 1. Our Admissions Team will check your application is complete and that you have provided all the required documents and information.
 They will then forward it to the relevant College Research Committee Chair